-AMBASSADOR - HEAD OF DFI FGATION OF THE EUROPEAN UNION TO VIETNAM milestone in our strong and fruitful relationship that EU Member States and Vietnam have enjoyed for the past three decades.
-During this time Vietnam of standards at both domestic and international has experienced remarkable economic growth.
+AMBASSADOR - HEAD OF DELEGATION OF THE EUROPEAN UNION TO VIETNAM milestone in our strong and fruitful relationship that EU Member States and Vietnam have enjoyed for has experienced remarkable economic growth.
 As the skyline of cities and provinces has transformed, Vietnam continues to demonstrate its global ambition by embracing sustainability and Industrial Revolution 4.0.

-development.
+The EU continues to play a pivotal role in Vietnam's This presents a win-win relationship for both Vietnam development.
 The EU has been Vietnam's major donor in grants with over 5 billion over the last decade and is today Vietnam's biggest non-Asian investor (ranking fifth of total cumulative investment).
 The EU is Vietnam's fourth largest trading partner after China, South Korea, and the US, and the second biggest export market for Vietnam after the US.
 Since 2015 Vietnam has been the EU's second biggest trade partner among the 10 ASEAN countries (after Singapore) and, amongst them, the largest exporter of goods to the EU.